 Combination of warmth, dryness and lengthening days throws up the first signs of Spring’s arrival which in turn stirs us and the natural world into life once again.
-We identify the two types of snowdrops that are doing so well all over the garden.
-The simpler taller one seems to be ‘Mrs Macnamara’ (Named after Dylan Thomas’ mother-in-law), the more complex ‘Lady Beatrix Stanley’ (after a committee member of the RHS) Earliest I’ve ever started the lawn cutting season was yesterday, the 23rd February.
+We attempt to identify the two types of snowdrops that are doing so well all over the garden this Spring.
+The simpler taller one seems to be either ‘Mrs Macnamara’ (Named after Dylan Thomas’ mother-in-law) or ‘Wisley Magnet’ while the the more compact and complex bloom is almost certainly ‘Lady Beatrix Stanley’ (named after a committee member of the RHS).
+Earliest I’ve ever started the lawn cutting season was yesterday, the 23rd February.
 It looks better for it, on a higher cut, and will save labour later, but it still felt odd.
 The cuttings get fed to the pregnant ewes with their single lambs on our field.
 I then set to with trowel and bucket to weed the grass and other trespassers in the swathes of gravel around the house.
-Kim gets stuck into finishing her studio border one day, the semi-circular bank border the next, cutting back and clearing.
+Kim gets stuck into finishing her studio border one day, the semi-circular bank border the next; cutting back and clearing.
 In doing so she unearths, in a pile of moss dead leaves and stalks, a hibernating hedgehog!
 It stirs in its deep soft confinement but she carefully covers it back up.
 We are very happy to have this iconic creature on our patch.
 Having over the years created spaces and provided lots of insect and invertebrate cover to encourage them this is the first time we’ve evidenced a dormitory presence.
 I lift a stone by the pond and a young frog dives into the water.
 Driving home outside the village this evening another frog crosses the road in front of us.
-This is an annual mating migratory route, heading up from river to ponds, but I don’t remember it being as early in the year previously.
+This is an annual mating migratory route, heading up from river to field ponds, but I don’t remember it being as early in the year previously.
 We’ve been spotting barn owls too of late on our nocturnal travels and they’re always a beautiful entrancing sight.
 Also, out on the porch at night, we hear the tawny owls making their interactive presence known down in the north burn valley, a chorus of calling and answering.
-Our friends at Southridge are in the government’s Higher Stewardship Scheme (HSS) and nothing gives them greater pleasure than to plant native hardwood trees – hazel, alder, ash, oak etc – an ongoing extension of existing mature woodland in the steep valley of the southern burn that cuts through their farmland.
+Our friends at Southridge Farm are in the government’s Higher Stewardship Scheme (HSS) and nothing gives them greater pleasure than to plant native hardwood trees – hazel, alder, ash, oak etc – an ongoing extension of existing mature woodland in the steep valley of the southern burn that cuts through their land.
 The young trees are grown in a nursery further down the dale.
 Here’s our neighbour with his brother-in-law putting them in with stakes and guards amongst the dead fronds of last year’s bracken.
 A whole new ecosystem in the making and a heartening example of good husbandry & custodianship.

 A spell of mild dry weather combined with lengthening daylight hours is a wake up call for gardeners everywhere so we gladly succumb to the urge and get out there, preparing to meet the Spring rush.
 Yesterday Kim made a start on the borders and I concentrated on clearing and re-sighting birdboxes.
 One of the three I checked or re-sited yielded a blue tit’s nest and an abandoned tiny egg.
 Put the box back under garage eaves, lapped by evergreen honeysuckle, and hope it will attract another tenant this year.
 I also sharpened most of the tools in readiness for another season.
 This afternoon’s activity centered on weeding the heavy clay bed around the pond watched by a dozen of Southridge’s Texel/Mule gimmers, pregnant with single lambs.
 In the few weeks they’ve been put on to our crags the flock have made short work of bonfire scraps like the Christmas tree and have (literally) stripped the willow.
 The only thing that’s defeated them are the pyracantha clippings Kim dumped there after tackling the long border outside her studio.
 Some thorns are just too tricky to deal with, even for these voracious consumers.
 All looks a lot better now on both the borders we concentrated our weekend efforts on.
 Last year’s clearings, combined with muck spreading seem to have done wonders for snowdrops whose numbers have tripled this Spring.
 Their cheerful presence in the beds, along with aconites in the spinney and wall side daffodils on the roadside, never fail to bring a smile.